 Alice Jane (Minerd) Holdsworth was born on Sept.
 26 or 27, 1881 at Stauffer near Mt.
-Pleasant, Westmoreland County, PA, the son of Charles M. and Sabina "Bina" (Pierce) Minerd.
+Pleasant, Westmoreland County, PA, the daughter of Charles M. and Sabina "Bina" (Pierce) Minerd.

 On Feb.
 1, 1904, 22-year-old Alice married 23-year-old James Clinton Holdsworth Sr. (1880-1923).
 He was the son of English immigrant Thomas Holdsworth and Pennsylvania-born Ivy (Kuntz) Holdsworth, and was born in Allegheny City (now the North Side of Pittsburgh).
 The ceremony was conducted by Rev. S.G.
 Gahn in Mt.
 Pleasant.
 A copy of their marriage license is on microfilm today at the Westmoreland County Courthouse in Greensburg.